Origin of name:

 How often seen:

-Lakorra’s mother is Ngardang, her grandmother is Babarrang, and she has a half-brother Wurdi (b.
-2016) and a new sibling Bunyip (b.
-2018).
+Lakorra’s mother is Ngardang, her grandmother is Babarrang, and she has two half-brothers Wurdi (b.
+2016) and Bunyip (b.
+2018), and half-sisters Winjku (b.2019) and Kallama (b.2020).
 Her father is most likely Winberry.
 Female Djadja, who lives nearby, is her aunt.

 Even though she is now independent, Lakorra still lives in part of her mother’s home range.
 Another close neighbour is KiKi and her daughter Kozo, who is the same age and grew up with Lakorra.
-They are often seen close together.
+Her uncle Karrborr lives close by.

 In The Media: